What is the difference between a project and an NSF award?

 Is the Antarctic Metadata Directory (AMD) part of USAP-DC?

-No. The Antarctic Master Directory (AMD) is a metadata catalog that is run and maintained by NASA as subset of the Global Change Master Directory (GCMD).
+No. The Antarctic Metadata Directory (AMD) is a metadata catalog that is run and maintained by NASA as subset of the Global Change Master Directory (GCMD).
 USAP-DC prepares and submits metadata to the GCMD/AMD based on the information provided in the project pages as a service for its users and to ensure that submissions follows the AMD standard.